-Preliminary Hurricane Florence federal aid funds approved - South Carolina Radio Network
+U.S. Senate approves preliminary Hurricane Florence federal aid funds - South Carolina Radio Network

-Initial Hurricane Florence relief funds have been approved by the U.S. Senate.
+Initial Hurricane Florence relief funds were approved by the U.S. Senate on Wednesday.

+The $1.7 billion in aid for both Carolinas was tucked into a Federal Aviation Administration reauthorization bill.
+The House passed the measure last week.
+Most of South Carolina’s delegation supported the aid, although U.S. Rep. Jeff Duncan did not and insisted the aid should be in a separate bill.

-Scott said that recovery is truly a team effort, and thus far the local, state and federal teams have all worked together well as we move forward after Hurricane Florence.
+Scott said local, state and federal teams have all worked together well moving forward after Hurricane Florence.
 The federal dollars are an important step, and that he will continue to stay involved and make sure all levels of government are working together to help communities from all of the affected areas recover and rebuild.

-The FAA Reauthorization Act of 2018 included $1.7 billion in disaster relief funding for communities affected by Hurricane Florence.
-It also contains reforms to the Federal Emergency Management Agency (FEMA) to help communities better prepare for and mitigate disasters and speed up disaster response efforts.
+The FAA Reauthorization Act of 2018 also contains reforms to the Federal Emergency Management Agency (FEMA) to help communities better prepare for and mitigate disasters and speed up disaster response efforts.
 The bill will now head to President Trump’s desk for signature.

 FEMA Individual Assistance (IA) is available for residents of Chesterfield, Darlington, Dillon, Florence, Georgetown, Horry, Marion and Marlboro counties.
 Residents can apply online at www.DisasterAssistance.gov or by phone at 1-800-621-3362.